IBM/dbt-watsonx-spark/README.md

       # number of threads for DBT operations, refer: https://docs.getdbt.com/docs/running-a-dbt-project/using-threads
       threads: 1

-      # value of 'schema' must be one of the schema defined in Data Manager in watsonx.data
+      # value of 'schema' for an existing schema in Data Manager in watsonx.data or to create a new one in watsonx.data
       schema: '<wxd_schema>'

       # Hostname of your watsonx.data console (ex: us-south.lakehouse.cloud.ibm.com)
       host: https://<your-host>.com

-      # Uri of your Spark SQL server running on watsonx.data
+      # URI of your query server running on watsonx.data
       uri: "/lakehouse/api/v2/spark_engines/<spark_engine_id>/sql_servers/<server_id>/connect/cliservice"

+      # Catalog linked to your Spark engine within the query server
+      catalog: "<wxd_catalog>"

       # Optional: Disable SSL verification
       use_ssl: false